ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

   that cannot override contractual agreements or more specific statements.

 For instance, a statement of preferences might indicate that the use of an asset is disallowed for AI Training.
-If arrangements, such as contracts or terms of use, exist that explicitly permit the use of that asset, those arrangements likely apply, unless the terms of the arrangement explicitly say otherwise.
+If arrangements, such as contracts exist that explicitly permit the use of that asset, those arrangements likely apply, unless the terms of the arrangement explicitly say otherwise.

 The vocabulary does not preclude the use of other specific categories.
 Any statement of preference based on this vocabulary shall not be interpreted as restricting the use of the work(s) strictly for the purpose of search and discovery as long as no restriction is declared through search-specific means such as {{!RFC9309}}.